By Eric Vandenbroeck and

 area.
 The local warlord put down the uprising, but the uprising demonstrated

 Communist influence in the labor unions.
-When the Nationalist troops entered Shanghai,
+When the Nationalist troops entered

-pursued their own agenda to Chiang's detriment.
-This incident was an attack on
+Nationalist Army pursued their own agenda to Chiang's detriment.
+This incident

-the British, American, and Japanese consulates by Nationalist troops when they
+was an attack on the British, American, and Japanese consulates by Nationalist

-animosity by foreign powers toward the Guomindang.
+Communist-inspired to provoke animosity by foreign powers toward the

 The Communists were